If you are ready to enroll, browse the course catalog below!

 grammar terminology and concepts covered at the A1+/A2 levels.

-by Louis Pergaud, and will analyze its themes.
+will analyze the themes and writing structure.
 This course enhances language acquisition through reading, listening, conversational fluency

 and pronunciation skills.

-This class will review essential vocabulary at the A1 level and teach you what you need to know to talk about yourself, your family,
+This class will review essential vocabulary at the A1+ level and teach you what you need to know to talk about yourself, your family, your

-your interests and opinions, and to get by in everyday situations.
-You'll learn how to pronounce French words and use key
+interests and opinions, and to get by in everyday situations.
+You'll learn how to pronounce French words and use key vocabulary and phrases

-This class will review essential vocabulary at the A1 level and teach you what you need to know to talk about yourself, your family,
+This class will review essential vocabulary at the A1+ level and teach you what you need to know to talk about yourself, your family, your

-your interests and opinions, and to get by in everyday situations.
-You'll learn how to pronounce French words and use key
+interests and opinions, and to get by in everyday situations.
+You'll learn how to pronounce French words and use key vocabulary and phrases

 This workshop will help you understand and avoid the common grammar mistakes made by English speakers and help you start to think (and